Any Which Way You Can: Cast

-Production
+Production and orangutan death

 Any Which Way You Can started filming in summer 1980.
 The film was filmed in the California communities of Sun Valley, North Hollywood, and Bakersfield, and in Jackson, Wyoming.

-Glen Campbell performed the "Any Which Way You Can" title song track in the final scene of the movie, and the song was a Top-10 hit on the country music charts.
+Glen Campbell, who also made a cameo appearance, performed the "Any Which Way You Can" title song track in the final scene of the movie, and the song was a Top-10 hit on the country music charts.

-Manis, the orangutan that played Clyde in the first film, was replaced by two younger orangutans, C.J. and Buddha.
-Generally, primates are not used as animal actors past the age of 8 because their strength is fully developed and they are often less docile.
-According to a book by Jane Goodall and Dale Peterson entitled Visions of Caliban, Buddha was badly mistreated and beaten by his trainers, and C.J. was just brought in after filming was completed in order to do the publicity after Buddha's death, possibly from injuries inflicted by the trainers.
-Doubt has been cast on these claims by makeup effects artist William Munns.
+Manis, the orangutan that played Clyde in the first film, had aged out of the role and was replaced by a younger orangutan, Buddha.
+According to multiple witnesses—recounted in a book by Jane Goodall and Dale Peterson, Visions of Caliban—Buddha was badly mistreated and clubbed to death by his trainers after stealing doughnuts on the set.
+(No action was taken against his the trainers, however, because there were no U.S. laws requiring humane treatment of primates at the time.)
+A substitute orangutan, C.J., was just brought in after filming was completed to do publicity, and Buddha's name was left off of the credits.
+Makeup effects artist William Munns, though not witness to the events, expressed doubt regarding Buddha's ill treatment, calling the trainer one of the "kindest" he knows.

 Reception

 Box office

-Any Which Way You Can opened on Wednesday, December 17, 1980 and became the number one film at the U.S. box office with an opening weekend gross of $8,024,663 from a record 1,541 theatres.
+Any Which Way You Can opened on Wednesday, December 17, 1980, and became the number one film at the U.S. box office with an opening weekend gross of $8,024,663 from a record 1,541 theatres.
 The following weekend, between Christmas and New Year, the film stayed at number one, grossing $10,091,105 from 1,572 theatres, a 26% increase.
 The Saturday was a record single day gross for a Warner Bros.' film with a gross of $3,861,561, beating the record set by Superman.

 It was the 5th highest-grossing film of 1980 with a gross of $70,687,344 in the United States and Canada.